hetav45/CSE_shell/readme.md

 ### interpreter.c

-Interpret the input command, it parses the line entered into different commands on the basis of semicolons and then into different arguments based on spaces and calls appropriate functions
+Interprets the input command, it parses the line entered into different commands on the basis of semicolons and then into different arguments based on spaces and calls appropriate functions; also changes input/output stream as required to implement piping and redirection; attaches signal handlers for SIGINT, SIGSTOP, SIGTTOU; creats and maintains a job list for background process and manges the current foreground process group as well

 ### cd.c